1nfo/TLRI/README.md

 >2. manually create a new directory Trajectories

 ### plot.py
-	python plot.py [trajectories start-ID [trajectories number [split-flag] ] ]
+	python plot.py [trajectory start-ID [plot number [split-flag] ] ]

 Plot each trajectory under the trajectories folder.
 Default plot first 5 (no args given).
 Can manually set start trajectories id and continue to plot a number of trajectories, if number is not given, default value is 5.
 The split-flag will yield the results with split plot.
-It is necessary to ***plot bus trajectories*** since there are many abnormal points.
+It is necessary When to ***plot bus trajectories*** since there are many abnormal points.
 >Need to set:
 >The trajectories data under "Trajectories" folder.
 >i.e. run clean.py first